-Paradise Winds are active conference performers, playing at annual conferences for the International Double Reed Society (IDRS) held in Arizona, Ohio, California, Tokyo, and Georgia, and for the 2014 International Clarinet Association conference in Louisiana.
+The quintet has performed at annual conferences for the International Double Reed Society (IDRS) held in Arizona, Ohio, California, Tokyo, Georgia, and Wisconsin, and for the 2014 International Clarinet Association conference in Louisiana.
 They have also performed at North American Saxophone Alliance conferences in 2011, 2012, and 2015.

-Active teachers, members of Paradise Winds hold positions at Arizona State University, Grand Canyon University, and in the Maricopa Community Colleges (Phoenix-area), and have served in positions and given residencies abroad in Austria, Belgium, Germany, Italy, Luxembourg, Ecuador, and Qatar.
+Active teachers, members of Paradise Winds hold positions at Arizona State University, the Maricopa Community Colleges (Phoenix-area), and have served in positions and given residencies abroad in Austria, Belgium, Germany, Italy, Luxembourg, Ecuador, and Qatar.

-Agents of new repertoire, Paradise Winds have commissioned works by Deborah Kavasch, John Marvin, Robbie McCarthy, Kurt Mehlenbacher, Alyssa Morris, and Kincaid Rabb, and Tom Peterson, and premiered the first-ever North American concerto grosso for reed quintet and orchestra by teen composer, Graham Cohen, during the 2014-2015 season with MusicaNova Orchestra.
+Agents of new repertoire, Paradise Winds has commissioned works by Deborah Kavasch, John Marvin, Robbie McCarthy, Kurt Mehlenbacher, Alyssa Morris, and Kincaid Rabb, and premiered the first-ever North American concerto grosso for reed quintet and orchestra by Graham Cohen during the 2014-2015 season with MusicaNova Orchestra.

 Joseph Kluesener (bassoon).
 A versatile performer, educator and concert curator, Joseph Kluesener maintains a diverse career.
 Kluesener is Second Bassoonist at Wintergreen Summer Music Festival (VA), and has performed with the United States Air Force, The Phoenix Symphony, Cincinnati Symphony Orchestra and Kentucky Symphony, and appeared on American Public Media’s Performance Today with Paradise Winds.
 Internationally, Kluesener has performed and/or taught at Aveiro International Music Festival (Portugal) and was Artist/Faculty at Saarburg Serenaden (Germany), and at IDRS 2015 Tokyo; nationally, in conferences of the International Viola Society, North American Saxophone Alliance, International Clarinet Association and the International Double Reed Society.
 In 2015, Kluesener was appointed Executive & Artistic Director of Fountain Hills Chamber Players (Fountain Hills, AZ) and is co-founder and event curator for Classical Revolution PHX.
 Also in 2015, Kluesener was appointed to the faculty at Grand Canyon University, and remains Adjunct Faculty in the Maricopa Community College District, while teaching a private studio.
 He has earned Doctor of Musical Arts and Master of Music degrees from Arizona State University, and two Bachelors of Music cum laude from University of Cincinnati.
 Kluesener’s other interests include cooking, pickleball, bikram yoga, hiking, camping and traveling.